12 Best Fly Boxes Of 2023: Guide Tested and Approved

 The CFGS-3555 Grand Slam Large Waterproof large box has enough room for the larger flies that anglers use to target bonefish, tarpon, and other popular saltwater species.

-It holds up to 120 flies on five slit-foam strips on each side and comes in three sizes so that you always have the best box when fishing for saltwater species.
+It holds up to 120 flies on five slit-foam strips on each side and comes in three sizes to accommodate flies for various saltwater species.

-It will hold a very large fly that you might use to target bigger saltwater species.
+It will hold very large flies used to target bigger saltwater species.
 The largest Grand Slam fly box measures 7.75 inches high by 4.5 inches wide by 1.65 inches thick.

 12. Umpqua Boat Box

-A huge box that is suitable for those extra-large saltwater flies and streamers.
-This is the right fly box for fishing from a boat and when you have a lot of flies.
+This is a huge box suitable for extra-large saltwater flies and streamers.
+It is the right fly box for fishing from a boat when you have a lot of flies.

 It comes in three sizes from Baby, Untilame, to Magnum, which is a 16.5 x 12-inch box.